SMI/dicompixelanon/README.md

 Python requirements

+* pytorch CPU version (if no GPU available), see the pytorch website NOTE install this separately first before installing any others.
 * pydicom - for reading DICOM format
 * pydal - for database access (the db is typically `sqlite` format)
 * easyocr - to extract text from images
 * numpy
 * opencv_python_headless
 * Pillow
-* pytorch CPU version (if no GPU available), see the pytorch website
 * other dependencies of the above

 Optional Python requirements